morinlab/LLMPP/resources/curated/Readme.md

 ## Details

 The master curated gene list for DLBCL including all genes nominated by any exome/genome-wide study can be found in `dlbcl_genes.tsv`.
+Most of the columns in this file are self-explanatory.
+The earliest_support column is meant to refer to the PubMed ID of the first study that nominated that gene as a significantly mutated gene in DLBCL.

 bl_genes.tsv